 This new proposed construction is part of a larger AAF passenger rail project designed to provide safe, convenient travel to and from Florida’s most highly trafficked commercial, entertainment, and recreational destinations.
-The initial phase of the Project consists of a new passenger rail service with independent utility along the 66.5 miles of the FEC Corridor connecting West Palm Beach, Fort Lauderdale and Miami, and including three stations and associated infrastructure improvements.
-AAF is currently proposing to extend that service to Orlando.
-The total Project will consist of a 235 mile intercity passenger rail service with an anticipated three-hour travel time.
-AAF would be responsible for financing the development, construction, operation, and maintenance of the passenger rail system.
+The initial Phase I of the Project consists of a new passenger rail service with independent utility along the 66.5 miles of the FEC Corridor connecting West Palm Beach, Fort Lauderdale and Miami, and including three stations and associated infrastructure improvements.
+AAF is currently proposing to extend that service to Orlando with Phase II.
+The total Project will consist of a 235 mile intercity passenger rail service with an anticipated three-hour travel time between Miami and Orlando.
+AAF is responsible for financing the development, construction, operation, and maintenance of the passenger rail system.

 The FRA is the lead agency for the National Environmental Policy Act (NEPA) review process for the Project.
 FRA issued a Finding of No Significant Impact (FONSI) for the initial Phase I of the Project on January 30, 2013.
 Subsequently, on April 15, 2013, FRA published in the Federal Register a Notice of Intent to prepare an Environmental Impact Statement.
 Although the Draft EIS was initiated for Phase II of the Project, the document analyzes the cumulative effects of both phases of the Project since train operations will cover the full corridor between Miami and Orlando.The FRA issued the Draft EIS on September 19, 2014.

 FRA has identified several statements in the DEIS which require correction or clarification at this time in order to facilitate public review of the document.
 Those statements are clarified in this errata sheet.
 Other minor errors, typographic errors, or corrections will be addressed in the Final Environmental Impact Statement.

 Public Meeting Information Presentations Click Here